What canvas or stretcher frame do you need for your project?

 Rabbit Skin Glue is the traditional approach for sizing, using refined rabbit collagen to tighten the fabric and seal it for painting.
 It does an excellent job, however it can only be used under oil paint (acrylics will flake off when dry) and, when used on raw linen, it causes the greatest degree of shrinkage, exerting an exceptional amount of force on the stretcher bars.
 This combination requires the most consideration and may necessitate more or heavier bracing and/or a heavier-duty stretcher frame.
 Keep in mind that Rabbit Skin Glue is hygroscopic (absorbs moisture from the air) and will reactivate anytime that the linen becomes wet or moist, meaning shrinkage will continue to be a factor for the entire lifetime of the painting.

-A more animal-friendly alternative to Rabbit Skin Glue is Acrylic Gesso Primer, which works well under both acrylic and oil paints and also does not produce as much shrinkage on linen or cotton canvas.
+A more animal-friendly alternative to Rabbit Skin Glue is PVC Sizing, which works well under both acrylic and oil paints and also does not produce as much shrinkage on linen or cotton canvas.
 Extra large stretcher frames should still be structured to accommodate this tension, however.
-Gesso also sizes and primes in one product, giving the bright white surface that most artists expect as a starting point.
+Acrylic Gesso Primer can also be used to size and prime in one product, giving the bright white surface that most artists expect as a starting point.

 Will The Canvas Texture Affect Your Finished Artwork?